thuongnguyen1508/Smart-Farm/README.md

 ## 1. About The Project

 A website helps farm owner manage their farm by controlling IoT devices.

+Some basic features included in this website for customer: login, add/edit/remove devices of their farm, see statistics, automatic control device .

+What I intergrate in this project?
+* Adafruit api to connect with gateway IOT which communicate with various of sensors (through pub/sub protocol) used to serve particular customer demands.
+* Reasonable design patterns: Repository, DI, Strategy.
+* Chart.js api for representing data in more significant way.s

 <p align="right"><a href="#top"></a></p>